 Firstly, Cook’s achievements are largely down to longevity.
 His batting average is the 24th highest of all England test batsman.
 TWENTY-FOURTH!
 Not first.
 Not even top ten.
 He’s scored so many runs because he’s played so many games.
-And the reason he’s played so many games is because England haven’t had anyone to replace him when he’s underperformed for long periods.
+And the reason he’s played so many games is because (a) we play more test matches these days, and (b) England haven’t had anyone to replace him when he’s underperformed for long periods.
 We can’t even find a decent opening batsman now.

 What’s more, if longevity is the criterium by which players should be honoured then why hasn’t Jason Leonard, the famous old rugby prop who played a record 114 games for England, been knighted?
 And why haven’t Peter Shilton or Wayne Rooney, who have played more games for England’s football team than anyone else, received gongs?
 Rooney has even scored the most goals by an England player.
 He’s right up there with Cook in terms of comparable achievement.

 I could even mention people like Jonny Wilkinson or Martin Johnson, who were absolute legends and won England their one and only World Cup.
 Jonny was even the world record points scorer in international rugby at one point.
 Cook is test cricket’s 5th leading run scorer (at an average significantly lower than all the other players around him on the ladder).
 So why does Cook deserve a knighthood when these others legends have been ignored?